MarkHershey/pc-builds/README.md

 #### Components Cost
-* Price listed below excludes shipping fees and import fees.
+- I based in Singapore.
-* Prices listed below is the actual amount I have paid.
+- Price listed below is the actual amount I have paid in Singapore Dollar, but excludes shipping fees and import fees.
-* For items sold by Amazon US, I still ordered them from Amazon Singapore, so the price may be slightly higher than US local price.
+- For items sold by Amazon US, I ordered them via Amazon SG, as a result, the price may be slightly higher what has been listed on the Amazon US site.

 | Product | Time of Order | Seller | Price (SGD) | (USD) |
 | :--- | :---: | :---: | :---: | :---: |